Lasting Power of Attorney

-There are 2 types of LPA’s – one for your Property and Financial Affairs and one for your Health & Welfare.
-The guidance to the Mental Capacity Act 2005 and the Deprivation of Liberty safeguards has recently been updated within the last few weeks in light of the Coronavirus pandemic.
+There are two types of LPA’s – one for your Property and Financial Affairs and one for your Health & Welfare.
+The guidance to the Mental Capacity Act 2005 and the Deprivation of Liberty safeguards has recently been updated within the last few weeks in light of the Corona-virus pandemic.
 Under this new guidance, the vaccine will be offered to someone who lacks the relevant mental capacity.

 Suzy Bhaker, Head of Wills & Probate.